-Unit Based Pricing (or “Pay-As-You-Throw”) went into effect statewide in July of 2015.
+Unit-Based Pricing (or “Pay-As-You-Throw”) went into effect statewide in July of 2015.
 As the name implies, haulers are required to charge residents per unit of trash (weight, volume, or other) produced.
-The intent is to incentivize recycling and composting, which will result in less trash disposal.
+The intent is to incentivize waste reduction and diversion to other options such as recycling and composting, which will result in less trash disposal in the landfill.

 Haulers providing residential, curbside pickup are required to file their pricing system on or before May 1st of each year.
-As an efficiency, we have rolled this reporting requirement into our Hauler’s licensing process.
+We have rolled this reporting requirement into our Hauler’s licensing process.

 If you need to report changes to your pricing structure, you can do so on the Unit Based Pricing Form.

 A Hauler’s License is required for any person to collect, transfer, or transport solid waste, which includes trash, recycling and compostables, generated or delivered within the District.
 Please complete the application form below and return to us with appropriate fee.